methodmissing/euruko2011/slides/reactor_pattern/23_reactor_pattern_sweet_spot.md

 The service access other services or infrastructure over network, but request and response processing consume minimal CPU cycles.

-IO MUST go through the reactor thread
+I/O MUST go through the reactor thread
 </p>